SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ### Deliverables :
 By the end of the summer, I intend to have delivered routines for the following tasks in Map and MapCube class:
 * Sorting Maps in a MapCube and by time, frequency and other units
-* Resampling Maps in a Mapcube along the z-axis
+* Resampling Maps in a Mapcube along the z-axis.
-* Image Registration to align images in a Mapcube
+* Image Registration to align images in a Mapcube.
-* De-rotating images to compensate for Sun's rotation
+* De-rotating images to compensate for Sun's rotation.
 * Compensate the observed dimming on the edge of the Sun.
+* (If time remains in the end) Synoptic Maps method for MapCubes.

 ### Commitment and Communication :
 I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
 I will commit at least four times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
 I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
 I will reply to mails within 12 hrs of their reception.
 I will report my weekly progress [on this blog](http://sunpythonic.blogspot.in/).